TheEliForbes/cronus-monitoring/charts/kapacitor/TICKscripts/tests/README.md

  1. Navigate to the `scripts` folder.
  2. Run the command: `./initKapacitorUnit.sh`
  3. Next, export the path variable with this command: `export PATH=$PATH:/usr/local/go/bin`
-	 > This makes kapacitor-unit runnable from all locations
+	 > This makes Kapacitor-Unit runnable from all locations

  5. Kapacitor-Unit is now set up!